 Oklahoma History Center

-OneOk Gallery presents a broad representation of past and current American Indian experiences with artifacts, tribal music, photographs, Indian art and oral histories from the indigenous people of Oklahoma.
+OneOK Gallery presents a broad representation of past and current American Indian experiences with artifacts, tribal music, photographs, Indian art and oral histories from the indigenous people of Oklahoma.
 Learn about Oklahoma's early history from settlement to statehood at the Sam Noble Gallery, then move on to the Kerr-McGee Gallery for African-American history in Oklahoma, featuring information, artifacts and recreated locations related to important figures in the community and civil rights history.
-The E.L. & Thelma Gaylord Special Exhibits Gallery hosts revolving exhibits focusing on important Oklahoma citizens and their rich history.
+The E.L. & Thelma Gaylord Special Exhibits Gallery focuses on Oklahomans who pioneered in both aviation, and the US air and space program.

 After visiting the galleries, enjoy lunch at the Farmstead Cafe on the third floor.
 Be sure to visit the gift shop, stocked with items from local artists, educational games, souvenirs and much more.
 Those working on family genealogy will also want to stop by the extensive research library and archives on site.

 Conveniently located in the Capitol Complex, the Oklahoma History Center is adjacent to the State Capitol and the Governor’s residence, both within easy driving or walking distance.
 The History Center is conveniently located off of I-35 and I-40, with easy passenger pick, drop-off and free motorcoach parking.

 Seniors (age 62+): $5